-All lab-courses are suitable for students from L3 to Master levels having a background in mechanics and wishing to reinforce their skills in their field of competences.
-Higher grade students in mechanics (PhD) sould prefer modules out of their field of expertise for introductory purposes.
+All labcourses are suitable for students from L3 to Master levels having a background in mechanics and wishing to reinforce their skills in their field of competences.

 Turbulence is a canonical example of multi scale phenomenon.
 This multi scale character is actually at the very center of the phenomenological theory of turbulence by Kolmogorov.
-During this lab course, the trainees will be initiated to the PIV (Particle Image Velocimetry) measurement technique that provides 2D spatial maps of a flow or to hot wire anemometry.
-We will focus on the wake behind a simple object like a cylinder.
+During this lab course, the trainees will be initiated to the PIV (Particle Image Velocimetry) measurement technique that provides 2D spatial maps of a flow.
+We will focus on the wake behind a NACA foil in pitching motion.
 This introduction to major experimental techniques in fluid mechanics (and to their limitations) will be augmented by an initiation to numerical techniques (and the issues associated to them) such as direct numerical simulations, RANS method, or Large Eddy Simulations.
-View the full description of the Lab-course

 In this practical session, we will perform shear tests on a 2D granular media with the help of the device called 1γ2ε.
 This unique apparatus allows to apply various loading paths on granular assemblies made of rods.
-By means of a 80 MPixels camera, discrete kinematics field will be assessed and analyzed.
+By means of a 80 MPixels camera, discrete kinematics fields will be assessed and analyzed.
 Comparisons between experimental and numerical simulations by means of Discrete Element Modeling will also be performed.
 The multiscale kinematic behavior will then be discussed.
-View the full description of the lab-course

-The aim of this lab-course is to tackle the problem of the modeling of dense gravitational flows dynamics.
-Dense avalanches of granular materials will be produced and analyzed with the help of a laboratory inclined plane equipped with advanced instrumentation: granular PIV, fringe projection, etc. The experimental granular avalanche-flows will then be reproduced by numerical simulations based on shallow-flow (Saint-Venant) equations.
-Emphasis will be placed on comparing the propagation and final stopping of laboratory and numerical avalanche-flows, with the objective to infer the relevant rheological parameters of the studied granular fluid.
-View the full description of the lab-course
+The aim of this lab-course is to tackle the problem of the modeling of dense gravitational flows dynamics and the mitigation of avalanches.
+Dense flows of granular materials will be produced and analyzed with the help of two laboratory devices: a large inclined plane equipped with advanced instrumentation (granular PIV, fringe projection, etc.) and a reduced model with similar yet simplified instrumentation.
+Emphasis will be placed on the problem of abrupt variations of flow depths, velocity and density, namely granular jumps, that occur when granular flows impact walls.
+The laboratory tests will be backed up with theory and numerical simulations, with the objective of inferring the relevant rheological parameters of the studied granular fluid.

 Wave turbulence is a statistical state that aims at describing the nonlinear random ensemble of waves as commonly observed at the surface of the ocean.
 Here we will experiment on a physical model for wave turbulence: the vibrating elastic plate in which a state of wave turbulence is obtained by shaking a thin steel plate at low frequency.
-In this lab-course, turbulence will be observed and measured using imaging tools, and a numerical simulation of the vibrating plate will be carried out to further investigate the behaviour of wave turbulence.
-View the full description of the lab-course
+In this lab-course, turbulence will be observed and measured using imaging tools.